Skip to content

 Digital evidence and the RFC 3227 order of volatility

-Digital evidence splits into volatile (lost when power is removed) and non-volatile (persists across reboots).
-RFC 3227 (2002) gives the canonical collection order, and NTA tests this ladder almost verbatim.
+Digital evidence divides into volatile (lost when power is removed) and non-volatile (persists across reboots).
+RFC 3227 (2002) gives the canonical collection order.

 The warm-tone boxes (top three) are the volatile band that must be captured live, before any shutdown.
 Tools used at Indian labs include WinPmem, DumpIt and Magnet RAM Capture for Windows, LiME (Linux Memory Extractor) for Linux, and the Volatility Framework for offline analysis of the captured memory image.

-Common evidence sources the NET aspirant must list: personal computers and laptops, servers, mobiles and tablets, IoT devices and smart-home hubs, network logs (firewall, IDS, NetFlow), server logs (Apache, IIS, nginx, syslog), CCTV and DVR recordings, email archives (PST, mbox, EML), social-media activity, and cloud-storage accounts (Google Drive, OneDrive, iCloud, AWS S3).
+Evidence sources include: personal computers and laptops, servers, mobiles and tablets, IoT devices and smart-home hubs, network logs (firewall, IDS, NetFlow), server logs (Apache, IIS, nginx, syslog), CCTV and DVR recordings, email archives (PST, mbox, EML), social-media activity, and cloud-storage accounts (Google Drive, OneDrive, iCloud, AWS S3).

 Seizure: the on-scene SOP